 - While playing a doubles match, after switching over the service, the previous receiver becomes the new server and the partner of the previous server becomes the receiver.

 - A double pair must strike the ball alternately.

-- During a rally, play must continue in its sequence until a player of any team miss hits the ball.
+- During a rally, play must continue in its sequence until a player of any team misses or hits the ball.

 5. Rules for Scoring in Table Tennis

 Table Tennis is a game of 11 points.
 The player who first touches 11 points wins the game.
 However, there may be a situation of 10-10, which we call ‘Deuce’.
-In this stage of equality, a two points lead is a must for winning the game.
+In this stage of equality, a two-point lead is a must for winning the game.

 In table tennis, if your service clips the net or goes over the table, your opponent gets a point.

 Similarly, if your return does not bounce on the opponent’s side, your opponent wins a point.